John Brodie

-John Riley Brodie (born August 14, 1935) is an American former professional football player who was a quarterback for the San Francisco 49ers of the National Football League (NFL) for 17 seasons.
+John Riley Brodie (August 14, 1935 – January 23, 2026) was an American professional football player who was a quarterback for the San Francisco 49ers of the National Football League (NFL) for 17 seasons.
 He had a second career as a Senior PGA Tour professional golfer and was a television broadcaster for both sports.

-In particular seasons, Brodie led the NFL in passing yardage, passing touchdowns, fewest sacks, and lowest percentage of passes intercepted.
-He retired as the third most prolific career passer in NFL history.
-He was the league MVP in and a two-time Pro Bowler.
+Brodie excelled at college football and golf for Stanford University, earning consensus All-American honors in football as a senior in 1956.
+He was selected by the 49ers in the first round of the 1957 NFL draft with the third overall pick.
+He started a total of 17 games in his first four seasons combined before the trade of Y. A. Tittle saw Brodie tabbed as the primary starter for the next decade starting in 1962.
+Brodie won three passing titles for San Francisco to go along with leading the league in passing touchdowns once.
+He was named the NFL Most Valuable Player (MVP) in 1970 after leading the 49ers to a 10–3–1 record and their first playoff appearance in 13 years.
+Brodie led the team to three consecutive NFC West divisional titles but lost each time in the playoffs.
+He retired in 1973 to focus his time on the Church of Scientology, which he later disavowed.
+A two-time Pro Bowler, Brodie retired ranked third in career passing yards in NFL history.

 Early life

-Born in Menlo Park, California, Brodie grew up in the Montclair district of Oakland and attended Montclair Grammar (later Elementary) School.
-He was a standout athlete at Oakland Technical High School and graduated in 1953.
+Born in San Francisco, California, on August 14, 1935, Brodie grew up in the Montclair district of Oakland and attended Montclair Grammar (later Elementary) School.
+He was a standout athlete at Oakland Technical High School.

 College career

-Brodie played college football across the San Francisco Bay at Stanford University, where he was admitted to the Zeta Psi fraternity.
-In his senior season of 1956, Brodie was a consensus All-American and played on the Stanford golf team, which kept him out of spring football drills.
+Brodie played college football across the San Francisco Bay at Stanford University.
+In his senior season of 1956, Brodie was a consensus All-American.
+He rejected having an athletic scholarship from Stanford, instead playing as a walk-on while also playing on the Stanford golf team, which kept him out of spring football drills.

-Brodie nearly chose golf for his sporting career, turning professional following completion of his time on the Stanford team and playing in several tournaments on the PGA Tour.
+He nearly chose golf for his sporting career, turning professional following completion of his time on the Stanford team and playing in several tournaments on the PGA Tour.

 Brodie later said of his first golfing experience:

-"You talk about pressure.
+You talk about pressure.
 I was always worried that I wasn't going to make the cut.
 Fact is there was only one time I was close enough to say I was in competition in the final round.
 I had to make up my mind.
-I couldn't be pro in two sports and do justice to either one."
+I couldn't be pro in two sports and do justice to either one.